valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ### OCI Arguments
 * `oci_tenant_id` - (Required) OCI Tenant ID to onboard
 * `oci_user_id` - (Required) OCI User ID used to define the permissions that are granted to the Controller
-* `oci_client_secret` - (Required) OCI Client Secret to use as the trust relationship between the Controller and the OCI Tenant
+* `private_key` - (Required) OCI Client Secret to use as the trust relationship between the Controller and the OCI Tenant

 ## Inventory Monitoring
 * `regions` - List of Regions to enable periodic API-based periodic refresh and push-based real-time inventory monitoring